 Configuration I, MV Redundant with Essential Bus, utilizes medium voltage for distribution and large motor loads.
 Most of the load is not protected by standby generation, but tie breakers are provided to allow for operation with a single feeder out of service.
 The services are typically rated such that the entire facility can be fed from a single service.
 This configuration would typically be considered when the service size exceeds 2 MVA or medium voltage motors are utilized.
 See Figure 3-9 for an example simplified single line diagram.
 Note that utility owned transformer configurations are shown; however City-owned supply transformers are also a potential configuration.
-With a City-owned transformer configuration, a City-owned disconnect is required on the primary side of each transformer.
+With a City-owned transformer.